All posts

 export default MyDocument

-You'll notice the Lobster font type referenced in the Link tag.
-I used Lobster because it's different from the default Next.js font and fallbacks: -apple-system, BlinkMacSystemFont, Segoe UI, Roboto, Oxygen, Ubuntu, Cantarell, Fira Sans, Droid Sans, Helvetica Neue, sans-serif;
+You'll notice that I added the Lobster font type because it's quite different from the default Next.js font and fallbacks: -apple-system, BlinkMacSystemFont, Segoe UI, Roboto, Oxygen, Ubuntu, Cantarell, Fira Sans, Droid Sans, Helvetica Neue, sans-serif;

-If you're on a Windows PC or Android, you may see a different default font (left side) here (I'm on macOS)
+If you're on a Windows PC or Android, you'll likely see a different font here (I'm on MacOS)

 Use an @import CSS Rule (Option 2)

-To add a CSS class, you need to add a custom _app component (learn more about custom apps).
-Add a new page called _app.js in the root of your project (pages/_app.js) with the content
+To add a css class, you need to add a Custom App.
+Add a new page called _app.js in the root of your project (pages/_app.js).

 import '../css/main.css'